canalplus/rx-player/doc/Getting_Started/Tutorials/Selecting_a_Track.md

   .filter((track) => track.normalized === "fra");
 ```

-### Using events
+#### Using events

-If you want to have the list of available tracks as soon as possible, it might
+If you want to be alerted when the list of currently available tracks is set or
-be a good idea to rely on the related events.
+change, it might be a good idea to rely on events.

 Here are the three events you will need to know:

 - [`"availableAudioTracksChange"`](../../api/Player_Events.md#availableaudiotrackschange):
-  the list of available audio tracks was just updated
+  the list of available audio tracks for what is currently being played was just
+  updated.

 - [`"availableVideoTracksChange"`](../../api/Player_Events.md#availablevideotrackschange):
   idem for video tracks

 - [`"availableTextTracksChange"`](../../api/Player_Events.md#availabletexttrackschange):
-  idem for video tracks
+  idem for text tracks

 All of those events will have the corresponding available tracks as a payload,
 which will be the exact same data that what you would get when calling the
 corresponding `getAvailable...Tracks` method at this point.

 Note that no `available...TracksChange` event will be sent when the RxPlayer
-stops the content or temporarly goes through the `RELOADING` player state,
+stops the content or temporarly goes through the `RELOADING` player state
-despite the fact that in those cases there is no available tracks to choose
-from.

-Still, calling the `getAvailable...Tracks` methods in those cases will return
-an empty array (as it should).
-This has to be considered.
+with an empty array as a payload - as there is no current content in those
+cases.

-#### Examples
+##### Examples

 Like any RxPlayer event, you will need to add an event listener for those: